-You built Google AdWords and Bing Ads accounts, established your monthly budget, confirmed the keyword phrases you are going to advertise on, and created your awesome ready-to-convert landing page.
+You built Google Ads and Bing Ads accounts, established your monthly budget, confirmed the keyword phrases you are going to advertise on, and created your awesome ready-to-convert landing page.

 You push your campaigns live and eagerly await the results – except you learn you’re not in one of the top paid search results.
 Your quality scores are low, people are clicking on your ads, and probably most of all … you’re not bidding enough to help yourself get one of those top paid search positions in search engine results.

-Both AdWords and Bing suggest you raise your keyword bids to increase campaign performance.
+Both Google Ads and Bing suggest you raise your keyword bids to increase campaign performance.

 Same thing happens: You’re still not in the top spot, your landing page conversion rate is still low, and your boss is breathing fire at you demanding better results.
 It’s a brutal endless cycle of wasted money and unfulfilled goals.